shelbybrad/shelbybrad.github.io/collections/_events/2020-10-09-reception-dinner.md

 ### Gifts and other things

-We're a little packed up in the venue, so please do not bring any gifts or other large items without discussing it with us first.
+It's not a big venue, so please do not bring in any gifts or other large items without discussing it with us first.

 ### After-party